BOTTOM UP: ANCHORING ENVIRONMENTAL AND SOCIAL STANDARDS IN THE ETHIOPIAN TEXTILE INDUSTRY

 In most cotton cultivation areas such as the African production countries, mostly smallholder farmers grow cotton on their small plots of land, handling every step until the harvest laboriously by hand.
 The work is hard and the conditions are uncertain.
 If no appropriate training is provided, dangerous pesticides are used without protection, and water is used inefficiently.

 After the harvest, the cotton fibre is separated at the cotton ginneries.
 The ginned cotton is then pressed into bales.
 The working conditions for factory workers are sometimes not easy either - safety and sustainability in the workplace are not always guaranteed.

 - From the raw material to the finished fabric

 The next step is to spin the cotton into thread, which is then woven or knitted into fabric.
 Precarious working conditions are also found at this stage.
-Women have no prospects of promotion, they are often underpaid, and they may even be sexually intimidated.
+Women have rarely or no prospects of promotion, they are often underpaid, and they may even be sexually intimidated.

 - Further processing of the fabric

 The finished fabric is dyed and washed.
 This requires the use of chemicals that could endanger the health of the textile workers.
 The water often flows away unfiltered.

 - From the fabric to the end product: